rneha725/system_design_concepts/Systems/Storage/Cassandra.md

     - Partition Summary file: an another range index on the partition file (only on keys), stored in memory
     - Partition index file: stored on disk, index info on the SSTable
     <img width="653" alt="image" src="https://github.com/user-attachments/assets/f2010672-31fd-46a3-ac80-4b1fb5755de6">
+- Compaction: Compaction is done on SSTable to make the size smaller and hence reads faster.
+- Tombstones:

 ### Data Partitioning:
 Cassandra's primary key is used to identofy a row, primary key has two parts: